-Just like our coffee, we’ve built something a little different on Youngstorget in Oslo, and are opening very soon.
+Just like our coffee, we’ve built something a little different on Youngstorget in Oslo.
 Here you’ll find great beats, excellent banter and tasty coffee brewed the way you like it by lovely people alongside our handmade doughnuts that we make fresh everyday.

 Youngs gate 9

 We’ve built the whole space with the intention of making it as welcoming as possible to everyone, investing in new equipment specifically to invite conversation and connection.
 Our aim is to be able to use the coffee we roast right there in the same room to make the absolute best version of whatever it is you want to drink, no judgement, no bullshit, just delicious things.
 We’re also there to guide you to find the coffee that will suit you the most to drink at home or give you some brewing tips to get the best out of it.

 This moment has been two years in the making and we’re so glad to finally be able to open the door and say hello.

 It was after a couple of beers and a kebab at the rowdy Crow Bar in 2015 that Karen, Rudolf and Magnus (our partners) told us that they had a surprise.
 They put their hands over Talor’s eyes and walked her down to the corner of Youngstorget and Torggata, a place that has been in varying degrees of empty for the past 15 years.
 At that point it was all boarded up windows and band posters that had been laid so thick that the walls had begun to take on a life of their own.
 Since the construction of the police station and its under ground holding cells, the entire heritage listed building had begun to sink into the ground and dangerously lean to the left.
 The project was gargantuan but the scope was incredible.
 They wanted to know, were we in?